 of the Board of Directors in a Bethel Community Church

-Developed by updated
+Developed by Pastor Ed Forsythe and Board of Directors updated March 2014

 The Bethel Community Church has adopted a form of local church government which vests control in the congregational meetings of its members.
 Within this structure a basic “Board/Chief Executive Officer” model of governance is used to carry out the will of the congregation.
 This is one of the most common models of church governance in the U.S.A.
 Examples of this model seen in other nonprofit or commercial organizations will often be familiar to church members and leaders.
 There are, however, some very significant differences between churches and secular organizations, thus necessary variations sometimes occur in roles and relationships of church boards as compared to secular organizations.